Pesto Caprese Pasta

 Instructions

 - Put a large pot of salted water on to boil.
 When it comes to a boil, add the shells, stirring as you pour them into the pot.
-Cook the pasta for 7-9 minutes then drain and set aside.8 ounces pasta shells
+Cook the pasta according to the package directions – usually 7-9 minutes.
+Reserve 1 cup of the pasta water and then drain the pasta through a colander.8 ounces pasta shells

 - While the water is heating, prepare the pesto.
 Place all the pesto ingredients into your blender and blend on high until smooth.1 cup basil leaves, ½ cup toasted nuts, ½ cup grated parmesan cheese, ½ cup olive oil, ½ cup water, ¼ cup parsley, 2 cloves garlic, Juice of 2 lemons

 - Heat the oil in a large saute pan over medium-high heat.
-Add the cherry tomatoes and quickly toss to coat them in the oil Let them cook undisturbed for 2 minutes then shake the pan and cook them for 2 minutes more.
-Remove the pan from the heat.2 pints around 30 cherry tomatoes, 2 teaspoons olive oil
+Add the cherry tomatoes and quickly toss to coat them in the oil.
+Let them cook undisturbed for 2 minutes and then shake the pan and cook them for 2 minutes more.
+Remove the pan from the heat.2 pints cherry tomatoes, 2 teaspoons olive oil

-- Add the cooked pasta, the pesto, and the mozzarella to the pan and stir together.
-Serve the Warm Caprese Pesto Pasta topped with a little freshly grated parmesan cheese.1 mozzarella ball
+- Add the cooked pasta, the pesto, and the mozzarella to the pan with the tomatoes and stir together.
+If needed, add a splash of the pasta water to loosen the sauce – only add as much as you need to make the pasta saucy.
+Serve the pasta topped with a little freshly grated parmesan cheese.1 ball mozzarella

 Holy mother of pesto!
 That pesto was so dang good I had to stop myself from eating it straight out of the blender with a spoon!